Welcome to the Heidelberg Academy of Sciences and Humanities

 lecture series

-"We research.
-For you."
-III: Can a Christian go to war?
-A question that was already widely debated in the 16th century.
+"Wir forschen.
+Für Sie."
+III: Is it permissible for a Christian to go to war?
+A question that was already widely debated in the 16th century

 22.07.